An anxiety disorder made me a prisoner, but healthy living helped me break free from my physical and mental prison.

 The next step was to take another step.
 Literally, as in move out my front door.
 I started slow, just taking walks around my neighborhood.
 Once I was able to walk for 30 minutes at a time, five days a week, I amped it up to a power walk/slow jog.
 As my fitness grew, so did my confidence.
 Within six months I was running, doing high-intensity interval training, and lifting weights.

 All these healthy changes snowballed into a healthy lifestyle where I was tracking what I ate in a food journal, making smarter meal choices, and trying out all kinds of new workouts that I found on YouTube.
 (My favorites are Fitness Blender, Tone It Up, Popsugar Fitness, and Millionaire Hoy.)
 I even became a competitive half-marathoner, a feat I never would have imagined I could do just a year earlier.
-(The benefits of exercise aren't just physical.
-Did you know sweating can get you these mental health benefits too?)

 As of today, I have lost over 64 pounds and have been out of the diabetic danger zone for three years.
 I also no longer struggle with anxiety or depression.
 Where I was once too scared to even leave my house, now I enjoy regularly hanging out with friends and family, dancing, cooking, and writing.
 But the best part?
 I can say I honestly I love myself on a mind, body, and soul level.
+(These Anxiety-Reducing Solutions Can Help With Common Worry Traps, Too.)

 Now I work as a personal trainer and have developed my own program, YogiPiology, to help other women overcome their fears and create a life they love.
 Because fitness didn't just save my life, it gave me a whole new one—and I couldn't be happier.